adap/flower/doc/source/tutorial-quickstart-pytorch.rst

 Train the model, federated!
 ---------------------------

-With both :code:`ClientApp`s and :code:`ServerApp` ready, we can now run everything and see federated learning in action.
-First, we start the infrastructure which consists of the `SuperLink` and `SuperNode`s.
+With both :code:`ClientApps` and :code:`ServerApp` ready, we can now run everything and see federated learning in action.
+First, we run the :code:`flower-superlink` command in one terminal to start the infrastructure.
+This step only needs to be run once.

-..
+.. admonition:: Important
-    TODO: Add link to Flower Next explainer documentation.
+    :class: important

+    In this example, the :code:`--insecure` command line argument starts Flower without HTTPS and is only used for prototyping.
+To start with HTTPS, use the argument :code:`--certificates` and pass the appropriate certificates.

 .. code-block:: shell

     $ flower-superlink --insecure

 FL systems usually have a server and multiple clients.
 We therefore need to start multiple `SuperNode`s, one for each client, respectively.
-Open a new terminal and start the first `SuperNode`:
+Open a new terminal and start the first `SuperNode` using the :code:`flower-client-app` command.

 .. code-block:: shell

     $ flower-client-app client:app --insecure

+In the above, we launch the :code:`app` object in the :code:`client.py` module.
 Open another terminal and start the second `SuperNode`:

 .. code-block:: shell

     $ flower-client-app client:app --insecure

-Finally, in another terminal window, run the `ServerApp` (this starts the actual training run):
+Finally, in another terminal window, run the `ServerApp`.
+This starts the actual training run:

 .. code-block:: shell

     $ flower-server-app server:app --insecure

-Each client will have its own dataset.
 You should now see how the training does in the last terminal (the one that started the :code:`ServerApp`):

 .. code-block:: shell